syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 #### CustomColumn support

-SfDataGrid allows you to create your own column other than SfDataGrid predefined [column collection](http://docs.syncfusion.com/wpf).
-You can decide column’s key board interaction, the events you want to hook and validation from renderer creation.
-This section explains you on how to create custom column.
-Custom column can be created by overriding predefined renderers with [renderer replacement](http://docs.syncfusion.com/wpf) or can be adding new custom renderer to renderer collection.
+SfDataGrid allows you to create your own column other than SfDataGrid predefined [column collection](http://docs.syncfusion.com/wpf/sfdatagrid/columns#column-creation) or can be adding new custom renderer to renderer collection.
 There are two steps to create custom column.

 * Creating custom Renderer for column
 * Creating custom column

 #### Creating custom Renderer for column

 You can create custom renderer by deriving from GridVirtualizingCellRenderer<D, E>.
 It contains generic parameters Where ‘D’ denotes the type display control and ‘E’ denotes the type of edit control.
 You can load your custom control as display or edit control or you can also load standard controls (TextBlock, Text Box, Combo Box…) and you can customize it in your way.
 You can also override the existing renderers and you can create customized one.
-There are some list of existing [renderers](http://docs.syncfusion.com/wpf) available in SfDataGrid.
+There are some list of existing [renderers](http://docs.syncfusion.com/wpf/sfdatagrid/columns#creating-custom-renderer-for-column) available in SfDataGrid.

 The following code example illustrates on how to create custom renderer to load DatePicker as Edit element and TextBlock as display element.